-----------------------------------------------------

 information about my current research interests and projects.
 More

-Industries, King's College London is available on the CMCI
+Creative Industries, King's College London is available on the

 website.